PlayStation 2 Architecture

 Other interesting bits

-Inside the same Emotion Engine package, there is yet-another processor called Image Processing Unit or ‘IPU’, this time designed for image decompression.
+Inside the same Emotion Engine package, there is yet another processor called Image Processing Unit or ‘IPU’, this time designed for image decompression.
 As the successor of the MDEC, the IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.

 Long story short, the game sends compressed image streams to the IPU (hopefully using DMA) which are then decoded in a format that the GPU can display.
 The PS2’s operating system also relies on the IPU to provide DVD playback.